Statistics and Definitions

-- Sexual Assault means any offense that meets the definition of rape, fondling, incest, or statutory rape.
+- Sexual assault means any offense that meets the definition of rape, fondling, incest, or statutory rape.

-- Fondling is the touching of the private body parts of another person for the purpose of sexual gratification without consent of the victim.
+- Fondling is the touching of the private body parts of another person for the purpose of sexual gratification without

 - Incest is non-forcible sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by law.

-- Statutory Rape is non-forcible sexual intercourse with a person who is under the statutory are of consent.
+- Statutory rape is non-forcible sexual intercourse with a person who is under the statutory are of consent.

-- Dating Violence is violence committed by a person who is or has been in a social relationship of a romantic or intimate nature with the victim.
+- Dating violence is violence committed by a person who is or has been in a social relationship of a romantic or intimate nature with the victim.

 - Stalking is engaging in a course of conduct directed at a specific person that would cause a reasonable person to fear for the person’s safety or the safety of others; or suffer substantial emotional distress.
 The victim is usually selected, stalked, groomed and victimized.
 The 6 steps in the grooming process are: target the victim, gain the victim’s trust, fill a need for the victim, isolate the victim, sexual exploitation and maintaining control.

 - Quid pro quo is harassment that occurs when a school employee causes a student to believe that he or she must submit to unwelcome sexual conduct in order to participate in a school program or activity.
-It can also occur when an employee causes a student to believe that the employee will make an educational decision based on whether or not the student submits to unwelcome sexual conduct.
+It can also occur when an employee causes a student to believe that the employee will make an educated decision based on whether or not the student submits to unwelcome sexual conduct.

-- Hostile environment is when harassment occurs when unwelcome conduct of a sexual nature is no severe, persistent, or pervasive that it affects a student’s ability to participate in or benefit from an education program or activity, or creates an intimidating, threatening or abusive educational environment.
+- A hostile environment is when harassment occurs when unwelcome conduct of a sexual nature is no severe, persistent, or pervasive that it affects a student’s ability to participate in or benefit from an education program or activity, or creates an intimidating, threatening or abusive educational environment.
 A hostile environment can be created by a school employee, another student, or even someone visiting the school, such as a student or employee from another school.